ki8juu/cs182_proj_code/README.md

 - `train.py` takes as argument a configuration yaml from `conf` and trains the corresponding model.
 You can try `python train.py --config conf/seq_linear.yaml` for a quick training run for our recursive linear function.
 To train on a sliding window sequential task, you can run `python train.py --config conf/seq_relu_2nn.yaml`

+IN PROGRESS NOTES
+`pip install datasets` for training language

 Most of the code in our codebase comes from
 **What Can Transformers Learn In-Context?
 A Case Study of Simple Function Classes** <br>